-An existing shareholder contemplating a sale of their shares (or some of them) which are then to become employee-owned will want to understand the tax impact on them personally.
+If you are an existing shareholder contemplating a sale of your shares (or some of them) which are then to become employee-owned, you will want to understand the tax impact on you personally.

-Normally a sale of shares to a third party would directly result in the seller being subject to capital gains tax (CGT).
-If they are eligible for entrepreneurs' relief, this would be paid at a rate of 10%; if they sell to a statutory employee ownership trust which acquires control of their company, they are entirely exempt from capital gains tax (see below and the Schedule).
+Normally a sale of shares to a third party would directly result in a seller being subject to CGT.
+If they are eligible for entrepreneurs' relief, this would be paid at a rate of 10%; if they sell to a statutory employee ownership trust which acquires control of their company, they are entirely exempt from CGT (see below and the Schedule).
 However, special rules apply where a company's own funds are being used to finance payment of the purchase price, to ensure that the payments to the sellers are not in reality "disguised dividends" which would otherwise be taxed as dividends at a significantly higher rate.

 To avoid a situation where these special rules apply and therefore obtain CGT treatment, it is necessary to show that tax avoidance is not a reason for the sale.
-An advance clearance application can be made to HM Revenue and Customs, in which it will be important to explain why it is in the interests of the company for it to fund an employees' trust to purchase shares from its shareholders.
+An advance clearance application can be made to HM Revenue and Customs, in which it will be important to explain why it is in the interests of the company for it to fund an employee trust to purchase shares from its shareholders.
 In the experience of the writer, if a strong case is made, the trust is to acquire more than 50% of the company's shares and the sellers are not in any other way to have residual control of the company, there is good chance of obtaining clearance.
 If the trust is to acquire more than 75% of the company on a long term basis, clearance should be granted.
 If the trust is acquiring less than 50% of the company, it may become harder to obtain clearance.
 However, each case should always be considered on its own merits.

-The Finance Act 2014 has introduced a new tax relief for certain employee trusts, to encourage and support business owners selling into employee ownership.
 A shareholder who sells their shares to a statutory employee ownership trust that meets the requirements of the tax relief legislation is entirely exempt from CGT on their capital gains.
 The Schedule sets out these requirements in more detail, but the main ones are that (i) the trust must acquire more than 50% of the shares in the company and (ii) the trust's terms must stipulate that if it distributes any benefit to employees it does so on the same terms (i.e. either the same amount per employee, or differing amounts depending on salary, hours worked or length of service).